-- If sick, stay home and away from others until your fever is gone (without the use of medicines that reduce fever) and you feel well enough to participate in daily activities. - Comply with the direction of school administrators, managers, supervisors, and staff with respect to communicable disease control measures.
+- If sick, stay home and away from others until your fever vomiting, diarrhea has resolved without the use of medicines, and you feel well enough to participate in daily activities. - Comply with the direction of school administrators, managers, supervisors, and staff with respect to communicable disease control measures.